Boca Raton Scooter/Moped Repair Shop

 “In terms of helping my customer evolve their riding game, I like to do that, too,” Ralston adds.
 “After they’ve been riding for a while, they often want to try something with more power.”

 Ralston has been using scooters and motorcycles as primary transportation in South Florida for the past 12 years.
-He has a truck but prefers the perks of two wheels.
-“I usually have 50 plus scooters for sale and my stock runs the spectrum from base models to the most extravagant scooters with all the bells and whistles.
-We can do custom paint or vinyl wraps.
-We specialize in scooters in every aspect,” he says.
+He has a car but prefers the perks of two wheels.
+“I usually have 50 plus scooters and e-motos for sale and my stock runs the spectrum from base models to the most extravagant with all the bells and whistles.” he says.
 “We’re a full service shop.”

 Boca Scooters also offers customers the largest selection of helmets in the area.
 “Your helmet is your personality on the street,” Ralston points out.
 “If you’ve got a disco ball helmet or Captain America, it says a lot about your personality without saying anything.”